waltgracesubmarine/Shane-Updated/README.md

 ---
 ## General Features

-### Compensate for longitudinal delay for earlier braking
-This feature mod was so good it was added to stock openpilot!
-The only change now on here is that it's adjusted a bit based on speed, and a uses different delay for desired acceleration vs. speed.

----
 ### Customize this fork (opEdit)
 This is a handy tool to change your `opParams` parameters without diving into any json files or code.
 You can specify parameters to be used in any fork's operation that supports `opParams`.
 First, ssh in to your comma device and make sure you're in `/data/openpilot`, then start `opEdit`:
 ```python